bioimageit/bioimageit_gui/README.md

-# BioImageApp
+# BioImageIT GUI

-BioImageApp is a GUI application for BioImagePy.
+BioImageIT GUI is a GUI application for the BioImageIT project.
-BioImageApp is part of the BioImageIT project

 # Documentation

-The documentation is available [here](https://bioimage-it.gitlabpages.inria.fr/bioimageapp/)
+The documentation is available [here](https://bioimageit.github.io/bioimageit_gui/)

 # Build the documentation